Overview

 Back to topDiagnosis

 Tooth decay can be found during a regular dental check-up.
-Early tooth decay may look like a white spot on the tooth.
-If the decay is more advanced, it may appear as a darker spot or a hole in the tooth.
+Tooth decay signs include white, brown, or black staining on the tooth.
+If the decay is more advanced, it may form a hole, or cavity.
 The dentist can also check the teeth for soft or sticky areas or take an x-ray, which can show decay.

 Back to topTreatment